tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 # combine computation with protocol; this allows us to
 # derive concrete computations but is here done lazily
 # since the executor is the only place where input `xs`
-# is concretely known, including its cardinality; the
+# is concretely known, including its cardinality; for
-# focus is on *how* the computation happens, and it is
-# finally clear that it is encrypted; when we derive
 # concrete computations we can check that the chosen
-# protocol satisfies the security requirements (which
+# security requirements are satisfied, which would not
-# would not have been the case if we had used a plain-
+# have been the case here if we had used a plaintext
-# text protocol instead); `aggr_fn` is not require to
+# protocol instead
-# be a tfe.function, but tfe.computation supports it

 secure_mean = functools.partial(secure_aggregation,
     protocol=paillier, aggr_fn=mean)